 When immersed in the tumult of the younger brain, trying to make some sense of our world, we may fantasize about what it would be like to have other parents.
 Our friend’s parents seem so normal by comparison.
 We think most of our problems could be resolved if we had their parents, or any normal people as parents.
 We might even fantasize about what it might be like to have been free of all patriarchal influence.
 We consider how liberating it might be to be an orphan, until we recognize how confusing that must also be.
 Those without parents must lack a frame of reference, a substantial framework, or a familiar foundation from which to rebel.
 When we consider this, we realize that our current identity is comprised of various pushes and pulls of acquiescence and rebellion to our parents.

 While there is some acknowledgement of the ‘the more things change, the more they stay the same’ dictum when we receive advice from our parents, our rebellion operates under the “It was the best of times, it was the worst of times” principle when we process that advice and apply it to our era.
 When we acknowledge that knowledge of innovations and pop culture are superfluous, that removes a substantial plank of our rebellion, until politics takes its place.
 We then sit down at our proverbial dinner table to resolve the political and geopolitical problems of the day, for our nation, in a manner we deem substantial.
 It fires us up.
 We deliver nuke after nuke, until we realize that the effort to persuade our parents is futile.
 We also recognize that nestled within this effort was our juvenile, sometimes snarky need to prove them wrong.
-While a more substantial plane than pop culture, political discussions can be just as silly for us, as it was for our parents when they discussed such issues at their parents’ dinner table, and they considered their parents to be bumbling idiots that offered nothing new to the discussion and stubbornly resisted the winds of culture change.
+While a more substantial plane than pop culture, political discussions can be just as silly for us, as it was for our parents when they discussed such issues at their parents’ dinner table, and they considered their parents to be bumbling fools who offered nothing new to the discussion and stubbornly resisted the winds of culture change.
 The one import that they may have taken from their discussions with their parents, as we will with ours, over time, is that the more things change, the more they stay the same, and human nature doesn’t change as much as we may believe it does with innovations, cultural advancements, and social awareness.
 A kiss is still a kiss, a boss is still a boss, and the fundamental things still apply, as time goes by.

 One final piece of advice this former rebel turned-individual offers to the provocative, parent-hating rebels is that we should all thank our parents for raising us.
 Thanking them could be one of the hardest things we ever do, as we may lose most of the provocative, parent-hating points we’ve spent our whole life accumulating, but it might turn out to be one of the best things we ever do too.